-Despite its criticality to business success, the budgeting process at many companies is currently broken.
+Despite being critical to business success, the budgeting process at many companies requires improvement.
 There are four major reasons for the present state of budgeting at India Inc.:

 Firstly, budgeting at most companies is anchored in the past.
 What this means is that the budget for the coming year is usually an incremental revision of last year’s numbers.
 Such anchoring is a common cognitive bias that leads us to become over-reliant on one piece of information - usually the first piece - when making decisions.
 As the process typically starts with a review of the previous year’s results, subsequent discussions tend to circle around these numbers.